 When preparing to run this engine, add 15-20 drops of smoke fluid through the smokestack.
 We recommend M.T.H.
-ProtoSmoke fluid (a small pipette of ProtoSmoke fluid is included).
+ProtoSmokeTM fluid.
 Do not overfill the unit or the fluid may leak out and coat the interior engine components.